-Suites range in size from 30 up to 130 square metres, and provide luxurious accommodation with the benefits of modern amenities such as air conditioning, marble bathrooms with underfloor heating, flatscreen TV, Wi-Fi and iPad and a fully stocked bar.
+Suites range in size from 30 up to 130 square metres, and provide luxurious accommodation with the benefits of modern amenities such as air conditioning, flatscreen TV, Wi-Fi and iPad and a fully stocked bar, plus marble bathrooms with underfloor heating.
 Many have original features like stone walls and archways, and have courtyard, gardens or city views, some with their own balcony.
 Specially oxygen-enriched air can be supplied to combat any signs of altitude sickness.

 Dining at Senzo Restaurant is a memorable gastronomic experience.
 Authentic Andean dishes are given a contemporary edge, and use herbs and edible flowers from the hotel's courtyard garden, where you can enjoy a sumptuous afternoon tea each day.
 The bar serves a range of hot and cold drinks including specially blended fruit juices, cocktails and wines.
 As a guest at Palacio Nazarenas you'll have the option to dine at the neighbouring sister property, Hotel Monasterio.